edwinsamodra/edwinsamodra/README.md

 ### Hi, I'm Edwin! 👋

-Software Engineer with 4+ years coding experience.
-Deep diving into automated application deployment and monitoring on any infrastructure—from container orchestration to traditional servers.
-Dedicated to becoming a high-performance T-Shaped Engineer.
+Software Engineer with 4+ years of coding experience, working across the full software development lifecycle and growing as a versatile engineer.

 ### Technology Stack